patrickhancke/kbc-cloud-native-practical-case/lab-02-rest-api/README.md

 * Only JSON representation will be supported
 * OpenAPI docs, provided by [Swagger](https://swagger.io/specification/), will be provided alongside the API for contract documentation and interactive explorability
-* UUID's will be used to uniquely identify every resource
+* UUID's will be used to uniquely identify every resource, use the ``java.util.UUID`` type.

-# Endpoint for searching cocktails
+# Cocktail API
 These are the requirements for the endpoint:
 * HTTP GET ``/cocktails``
-* it must support a query parameter named ``search`` which accepts a String value.
+* it must support a query parameter named ``search`` which accepts a ``String`` value.
 This parameter acts as a filter to restrict the number of returned cocktails
 * it must return the cocktail resource(s) in ``json`` format

 Sample request: ``GET http://localhost:8080/cocktails?search=Russian``